-The Appendix shows how one can combine both sine and cosine phase filters to detect both edges and lines.
+The Appendix and homework show how one can combine both sine and cosine phase filters to detect both edges and lines.
 A sine and cosine phase pair are sometimes called "quadrature (phase) pairs".
 The summed squared outputs can be interpreted as "local contrast energy".
 Quadrature pairs will also crop up later in the context of motion detection.